taltman/cloudbleed-browser-scan/README.md

 The above can read as saying that out of the 4,287,589 domains currently associated with CloudFlare, 359 were also found in my browsing history of 66,235 domains.
-If I assume that the current bug existed no earlier than 2016, and that I would visits important websites more than once a year, I restrict myself to sites that I visisted in 2016 and 2017.
+Since the bug is reported as having been introduced in September 2016, and since I would visits important websites more than once a year, I restrict myself to sites that I visisted in 2016 and 2017.
 Furthermore, by eyeballing the `scan.txt` list, I noticed that sites that I had visited fewer than ten times